enzodpaiva/enzodpaiva/README.md

 <h3>🏆 Awards and Achievements</h3>

-- Won the 1st edition of [GitHub India Open Source Grants](https://github.blog/2021-09-12-recipients-open-source-grants-github-sponsors-india/)
+##### 1st place - HackAthon Space Apps NASA - Won the 1st edition
-- Worked as [DuckDuckGo Community Leader](https://web.archive.org/web/20210727164606/https://help.duckduckgo.com/community/community-leaders/) and Maintainer
-- Won 1st place in Several Hackathons and events
+- **Project**: A system that helps trace possible ocean garbage routes!

+##### 2nd place - Fecintec 2019
+- **Project**: A flight monitoring system designed for paragliding pilots, developed for the bluesky school.

+##### 3rd place - Brazilian Congress of Physical Activity and Health
+- **Project**: An application aimed at promoting integration among users and sports of different modalities.

 <h3>🌟 Where contact me</h3>
   <p>